yamaimo-illus/dotfiles/README.md

-# negima's dotfiles for WSL
+# Yamaimo's dotfiles for WSL

 ## Requirements